Sambucus cerulea

-Sambucus cerulea or Sambucus nigra subsp. cerulea, with the common names blue elderberry and blue elder, is a coarse textured shrub species of elder in the family Adoxaceae.
+Sambucus cerulea or Sambucus nigra subsp. cerulea, with the common names blue elderberry and blue elder, is a coarse textured shrub species of elder in the family Viburnaceae.

 Description

 Sambucus cerulea is a large, deciduous shrub grow to 6 m in height and width.
 It normally grows rather wildly from several stems, which can be heavily pruned (or even cut to the ground) during winter dormancy.

 The leaves are pinnately divided into 5–9 leaflets.
 These are commonly 3–15 cm long and 2–6 cm wide.
 They are elliptical to lanceolate, sharp-toothed and hairless.
 The blade extends unequally on the stalk at the base.

 The white or creamy coloured flowers, occurring May to June, are numerous and form a flat-topped cluster usually about 5–20 cm wide.
 They are umbel-shaped, normally with 4 to 5 rays extending from the base.
 The flowers have a strong, unpleasant odor.
 Individual flowers are 4–7 mm wide.

 The fruits given are berry-like drupes.
 They are juicy, round, and approximately 4–6 mm in diameter.
 They are bluish-black, with a glaucous powder coating lending them a light blue colour (and helping distinguish them from other elderberries).
 The fruit contains 3 to 5 small seed-like stones, each enclosing a single seed.